Denny Walley

-Denny Walley is an American guitarist who was born in Pennsylvania 4 February 1943.
+Denny Walley (born February 4, 1943) is an American guitarist.
 He is known for working with Frank Zappa in the 1970s and '80s.

 Career

-Denny Walley spent much of his childhood in New York City before his family moved to Lancaster, California, in 1955 where he met Frank Zappa.
+Walley was born in Pennsylvania.
+He spent much of his childhood in New York City before his family moved to Lancaster, California, in 1955 where he met Frank Zappa.

 Denny Walley has played with many bands over the years and is best known for his work with Frank Zappa's Mothers of Invention and Captain Beefheart's Magic Band.
 He also played briefly with Geronimo Black in 1972.

 Captain Beefheart gave him the nickname Feelers Rebo.

-Since 2003 he has been touring regularly with the reformed Magic Band.
+From 2003 to 2014, he toured regularly with the reformed Magic Band.

 Recording history

 Frank Zappa

 Walley played guitar, slide guitar and also provided vocals for the following Frank Zappa albums: